mo-mevans/weather/forecast.md

 ## Today

-Cloudy with a change of pizza.
+Cloudy with a chance of Sun.

 ## Tomorrow